astropy/pyregion/doc/users/installing.rst

 **Requirements**

 pyregion is based on pyparsing module.
-You also requires Kapteyn package or pywcs module for coordinate conversion.
+You also requires Kapteyn package or pywcs module (you need only one of them) for coordinate conversion.
 Displaying regions is supported for matplotlib.
 Some example uses pywcsgrid2.

 pyparsing
 ---------